CodeMissy/alx-system_engineering-devops/0x01-shell_permissions/README.md

 1) whoami => prints the effective username of the current user.

 2) groups => lists all the groups a current user is part of.

+3) chown betty hello => changes user of hello to betty.